Megan Woods

-Megan Cherie Woods (born 4 November 1973) is a New Zealand Labour Party politician who serves as a Cabinet Minister in the Sixth Labour Government and has served as Member of Parliament for Wigram since 2011.
+Megan Cherie Woods (born 4 November 1973) is a New Zealand Labour Party politician who served as a Cabinet Minister in the Sixth Labour Government and has served as Member of Parliament for Wigram since 2011.

 Early life

 Woods was born and grew up in Wigram, Christchurch.
 She attended high school at Catholic Cathedral College.
-She obtained a master's degree from the University of Canterbury with her thesis being titled Re/producing the nation : women making identity in New Zealand, 1906-1925.
+She obtained a master's degree from the University of Canterbury with her thesis being titled Re/producing the nation : women making identity in New Zealand, 1906–1925.
 She went on to obtain a PhD in history again at the University of Canterbury with a thesis titled Integrating the nation: Gendering Maori urbanisation and integration, 1942–1969.

 Professional life

 Woods was a business manager for Crop & Food Research (2005–08) and its successor organisation Plant and Food Research (2008), based at Lincoln.

 Political career

 Woods was a member of the Alliance Party from 1999 until 2002, when she joined the breakaway Progressive Party.
 She was involved in several of Jim Anderton's re-election campaigns.
 She contested the Christchurch Central electorate in the 2005 general election and came fourth, receiving 1077 votes (3.2% of the electorate votes).
 She was placed fourth on the Progressive party list.
 As the party obtained only 1.2% of the party vote, she did not enter Parliament that year.

 She was a member of the Spreydon-Heathcote community board in Christchurch from 2004 to 2007.

 Woods joined the Labour Party in 2007.
 In the same year, she contested the Christchurch mayoralty for the centre-left Christchurch 2021 group, receiving 32,821 votes and coming second against Bob Parker (47,033 votes), but beating Jo Giles (14,454 votes) in the election contested by ten candidates.
 She did not contest the 2008 general election or the 2010 mayoral election.

 Woods was selected as the Labour candidate for the 2011 election in the Wigram electorate.
 She succeeded Jim Anderton, who had announced that he would retire either after winning the Christchurch mayoralty (he was unsuccessful) or at the end of the term of the 49th Parliament in November 2011.
 Woods was a key member of Anderton's campaign committee, along with key Progressive Party members like Jeanette Lawrence and Liz Maunsell, and Labour activists such as campaign manager Tony Milne, Ben Ross and Liana Foster.
 Until the 2010 Canterbury earthquake, Anderton was leading in the opinion polls, and winning the mayoralty would have caused a by-election in the Wigram electorate.
 The earthquake resulted in a mood swing in Christchurch, and Anderton lost against Bob Parker.
 Anderton remained an MP until the end of the term of the 49th Parliament, and Woods won in the 2011 general election in the Wigram electorate.